 Every time spring arrives, I think of making my gluten-free minestrone soup.
 One question I am asked whenever I make this, is minestrone soup gluten-free?
 Well, this easy minestrone soup recipe is gluten-free and just as delicious too.
 I pack in many good-for-you ingredients into this amazing soup recipe.

-I chose to use avocado oil because I love cooking with avocado oil.
+I chose avocado oil because I love cooking with avocado oil.
 You can read all about the amazing health benefits of avocado oil here.
-I created this recipe using gluten-free pasta, but if you typically eat regular pasta, feel free to substitute it with regular pasta.
+I created this recipe using gluten-free pasta, but if you typically eat regular pasta, substitute it with regular pasta.
 The brand of gluten-free pasta I prefer in this recipe is Jovial gluten-free elbow pasta.

 So, there are two star ingredients in this minestrone soup recipe.
 Kidney beans and tomatoes.
 These two ingredients make this soup not only flavorful but also packed with nutrients that your body needs.